Man looking at photographs at the Withers Collection Museum & Gallery.

 Walk down any street and you’re bound to see a large mural on a wall, bridge or even sidewalk.
 Tune into the radio and you’ll hear of the next show that is broadcasting.
 Sit at a bar and you’ll notice the historical aspect of its existence.

-The celebration of art is evidence of the makeup of Memphis residents – determined, focused and original.
-As you explore the vibrancy of Black-owned art spaces in Memphis, it's essential to acknowledge the historical context that has shaped their existence.
+The celebration of art is evidence of the makeup of Memphis residents — determined, focused and original.
+As you explore the vibrancy of Black-owned art galleries in Memphis, it's essential to acknowledge the historical context that has shaped their existence.
 For generations, Black artists and entrepreneurs have faced systemic barriers and discrimination that sought to limit their creative expression and economic opportunities.

 Black-owned art spaces in Memphis stand as testaments to this spirit, serving not only as venues for artistic expression but also as vital community hubs that celebrate culture, heritage and innovation.
 These spaces reflect a legacy of perseverance, where artists and entrepreneurs have created their own platforms, reclaiming narratives and redefining the cultural landscape.